 It's easy to forget that Google is not the only search engine that people use.
 While Bing and other search engines do not have nearly the cache as Google, they can still be used to get an idea of what keywords are driving traffic to your site.

-Google’s Webmaster Tools is an invaluable asset.
-GWT does still provide keyword data, even from encrypted searches, and is discussed in more detail here.
-The data is not as specific as it could be, and is not tied to any of your site’s actual landing pages.
+Google Search Console is an invaluable asset, and it does still provide keyword data.
+The data is not as specific as it could be and is not tied to any of your site's actual landing pages.

 But, it does provide general information on what keywords are being used to find your site in online searches.
 The data is only stored for 90 days, so it is important to log in to your Webmaster Tools account regularly to monitor results.